About the City

 Bus 46 is approximately a 40 minute trip to Plaça de Catalunya and will cost you EUR 4.

 By taxi it is approximately 25 minutes to Plaça de Catalunya and costing around EUR 40.
 However traffic can be dense and it might take considerably longer to reach your destination.
-Please note that not all taxis accept credit cards and Uber does not operate in Spain.
+Please note that all taxis accept credit cards (Visa or Mastercard) and Uber does not operate in Spain.

 Barcelona has direct railway links with a number of important cities and the high-speed train (AVE) runs to Madrid and several other places around Spain.
 The city’s major railway stations and metropolitan rail network ensure you can get to Barcelona and anywhere else by train without difficulty.
 The central railway station is Barcelona Sants.